marcosvilela/digital-image-processing-studies/README.md

 A repository to feature files used on the study of Digital Image Processing, using OpenCV an Python.
 It's entirely educational and non-profitable.

 I'm using [sentdex's youtube tutorial](https://www.youtube.com/watch?v=Z78zbnLlPUA&list=PLQVvvaa0QuDdttJXlLtAJxJetJcqmqlQq) as a basis for my studies, so all rights (and accolades) goes to him and his great teaching.

+Code will initially follow the tutorials, with further advancements and/or tinkering with images and videos being made afterwars and on other branches